-The following Pensions guidance note Produced in partnership with Richard Evans of Mayer Brown International LLP provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Richard Evans of Mayer Brown provides comprehensive and up to date legal information covering:

 This Practice Note considers bulk transfers between occupational pension schemes.
 A bulk transfer is the transfer of a group of members from one scheme (the transferring scheme) to another (the receiving scheme).
 The transferring scheme will make a transfer payment to the receiving scheme, covering all of the transferring members.
 The transferring members will cease to be entitled to benefits in the transferring scheme, and will become entitled to benefits under the receiving scheme.